dronir/RuuviTagInflux/README.md

 Clone this git repository.

-Install this package and its requirements with `poetry install --no-dev` in the repo directory.
+Install this package and its requirements with `poetry install --only main` in the repo directory.

 ## Configuration